311ecode/deepShift/dirShift.sh.README.md

 ## Purpose
 `dirShift` is the **Architect**.
-While `codeShift` looks for anything matching a pattern, and `deepShift` looks for strings, `dirShift` asks: **"Does this Directory exist?"**

 It is designed to safely restructure folders without accidentally renaming files that happen to share the same name.
+It operates in two modes:

+1.  **Explicit Mode**: Moves a specific path (wrapper for `deepShift`).
+2.  **Pattern Mode**: Finds all directories matching a name, renames them, and updates content.

 ## Usage